Master engineer Paul ‘Win’ Winstanley chats recording, engineering, production and DRUMS!

 He does not like a squeaky bass pedal folks…

 DS: Tell me more about your job and what it entails.
+If you are planning to buy a double cap car check this advice on where to buy a double cab car.

 Win: I’m an audio engineer – that’s what I like to call myself but these days that incorporates so many different things.
 I have the producer hat, the engineer hat, the arranger, sometimes even co-writer.